bluepostit/lyrix/README.md

 - The client is a [React](https://reactjs.org/) app, using [React Router](https://reacttraining.com/react-router/) for routing.
 - It uses [Bootstrap](https://getbootstrap.com/) (both stand-alone and through [React Bootstrap](https://react-bootstrap.github.io/)) and [FontAwesome](https://fontawesome.com/) for graphical goodness.
 - Graceful data subscription/fetching with [SWR](https://swr.vercel.app/)

+## Features
+- View a list of all artists, or an individual artist together with their songs
+- View a song's lyrics
+- Create your own songlists, to which you can add/remove any song
+- Create your own song item for any song: chords, notes, or even your own lyrics
+- Easily navigate from song to song within your songlists or per artist
+- Import: search for songs to import into the database
+- Full text search by song title, lyrics, or artist name.

 ## Build
 1. Install requirements by running `yarn`